19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (ii) in the case of the second or subsequent requisition after the happening of the relevant event — by proprietors of flats in that development who own not less than 80% notional share of the land or by not less than 80% of the total number of proprietors of such flats.

+[S 365/2010 wef 16/07/2010]

 (4) The requisition shall state the objects of the meeting and shall be signed by the requisitionists and deposited at the registered address of the management corporation, and may consist of several documents in like form each signed by one or more requisitionists.

-(5) If the council does not within 14 days after the date of the deposit of the requisition made by requisitionists referred to in sub-paragraph (1) or (1A)(b), as the case may be, proceed to convene a meeting, the requisitionists, or any one of them representing more than 50% of the total voting rights of all of them, may themselves, in the same manner as nearly as possible as that in which meetings are to be convened by the council, convene a meeting, but any meeting so convened shall not be held after the expiration of 3 months from that date.
+(5) If the council does not within 14 days after the date of the deposit of the requisition made by requisitionists referred to in sub-paragraph (1)sub-paragraph (1) or (1A)(b), as the case may be, proceed to convene a meeting, the requisitionists, or any one of them representing more than 50% of the total voting rights of all of them, may themselves, in the same manner as nearly as possible as that in which meetings are to be convened by the council, convene a meeting, but any meeting so convened shall not be held after the expiration of 3 months from that date.

 [13/2010 wef 15/07/2010]

 (6) Any reasonable expenses incurred by the requisitionists by reason of the failure of the council to convene a meeting shall be paid to the requisitionists by the management corporation.

-(7) In the case of land in a development to which section 84D or 84E applies, the general meeting may be convened by the proprietors referred to in sub-paragraph (2), (2A), (3) or (3A), as the case may be, in the same manner as nearly as possible as that in which meetings are to be convened.
+(7) In the case of land in a development to which section 84D or 84E applies, the general meeting may be convened by the proprietors referred to in sub-paragraph (2)sub-paragraph (2), (2A), (3) or (3A), as the case may be, in the same manner as nearly as possible as that in which meetings are to be convened.

 [13/2010 wef 15/07/2010]

 (8) For the purposes of sub-paragraphs (1A), (2A) and (3A), a relevant event occurs when —

-(a) no quorum of proprietors is present at a general meeting —
+(a) no quorum of proprietors is present at a general meeting to constitute a collective sale committee —

 (i) of a management corporation under sub-paragraph (1) convened on or after the date of commencement of section 9(b) of the Land Titles (Strata) (Amendment) Act 2010;